 - Add in the soy, maple, apple cider vinegar, beans, and spinach or kale and give everything a toss to combine.
 Cook until the greens are wilted, and the sauce has thickened and coated all of the beans, about 5-7 minutes.

-- To serve, pile the beans on top of the crusty toasted bread, top with parsley and cherry tomatoes.
+- To serve, pile the beans on top of the crusty toasted bread.
+If desired, top with parsley and cherry tomatoes.
 Enjoy with a fork and knife.

 Abbey Sharp is a Registered Dietitian (RD), regulated by the Ontario College of Dietitians.
 She is a mom, YouTuber, Blogger, award winning cookbook author, media coach specializing in food and nutrition influencers, and a frequent contributor to national publications like Healthline and on national broadcast TV shows.